swiftlang/swift-evolution/proposals/nnnn-package-creation.md

  `swift package create` would be used to create a new package from scratch.

- `swift package init` would be used to transform pre-existing source material to a package.
+ `swift package init` would be used to transform pre-existing source directory to a package.

 Both commands will gain the capability to use a templating system such that the directory structure used is customizable by the end user.